pgr_extractVertices – Proposed¶

 Clean up the columns of the routing topology to be created¶

-UPDATE edge_table
+UPDATE edges

 SET source = NULL, target = NULL,